-In 2013, Chopard began The Journey to Sustainable Luxury, a broad-scale project intended to position Chopard as market leader for sustainable luxury in the watchmaking and jewellery sector.
-The Geneva-based House accordingly committed itself to working alongside Eco-Age, the sustainable brand consultancy and its creative director Livia Firth, who strives to promote ethics in the fashion world through the Green Carpet Challenge (GCC).
+In 2013, Chopard began The Journey to Sustainable Luxury, a broad-scale project.
+It aimed at positioning Chopard as market leader for sustainable luxury in the watchmaking and jewellery sector.
+The Geneva-based House accordingly committed itself to working alongside Eco-Age, the sustainable brand consultancy and its creative director Livia Firth.
+They strives to promote ethics in the fashion world through the Green Carpet Challenge (GCC).
 “True luxury is knowing that your jewellery is produced ethically,” says Caroline Scheufele, co-president and artistic director of Chopard.
 One of the highlights at Baselworld 2017 was the presentation of the Chopard Green Carpet Collection 2017.

 CHOPARD GREEN CARPET COLLECTION 2017